-The following criteria are established as a guideline for faculty committees and administrators who will use their professional judgment to recommend doctoral or terminal degree equivalency for hiring and promotion and tenure.
+Based on SACSCOC requirements, the following criteria are established as a guideline for faculty committees and administrators who will use their professional judgment to recommend doctoral or terminal degree equivalency for hiring and promotion and tenure.

-Demonstrating broad and in-depth knowledge and understanding of the body of information in the discipline beyond a masters' degree b.
-Demonstrating the ability to implement one's own scholarship and creative activity agenda, to apply research and creative methodologies, and to produce scholarship that meets the criteria for quality and significance outlined in departmental guidelines
+- a.
+Demonstrating broad and in-depth knowledge and understanding of the body of information in the discipline beyond a masters' degree; - b.
+Demonstrating the ability to implement one's own scholarship and creative activity agenda, to apply research and creative methodologies, and to produce scholarship that meets the criteria for quality and significance outlined in departmental guidelines.